BLM16/URL-Shortener/README.md

 Date created: 2021-01-27 | Last updated: 2021-01-27

+---

+The URL Shortener takes a URL, gives it a "key" and then redirects https://my_domain.com/key to the given URL.

 ## Setup

 **Make sure you have Python (3.9.x) installed, and added to PATH.**